 Delayed-Harvest Trout Waters

 - Mitchell River – The Mitchel River is a delayed-harvest stream, which means 0.6 miles of the river from S.R.
 1333 to the S.R.
 1330 bridge below Kapps Mill Dam is a catch-and-release system from Oct.
 1 until May 31.
-Starting on June 1, the status changes to a hatchery-supported designation with a daily limit of seven fish.
+Starting the first weekend in June, the status changes to a hatchery-supported designation with a daily limit of seven fish.
 A public access point is provided on Zephyr-Mountain Park Road, off of Mount Park Road, just north of Elkin.
 The stream offers opportunities to catch smallmouth bass, spotted bass, and sunfish.

 Yadkin River – The Yadkin River provides the opportunity to catch bass (smallmouth, spotted, and largemouth), sunfish, catfish, and suckers.
 Access points are available at Crater Park in Elkin, the U.S. 601 bridge, Rockford, and at Shoals Road, north of East Bend (access points at U.S. 601 and Shoals Road are on the Yadkin County side of the river).
 For more information on access points, visit http://yadkinriverkeeper.org.
 Below we’ve provided a few access points to the Yadkin River.